plathrop/plathrop.github.io/_posts/2011-11-01-fai-lab-with-virtualbox-part-i.markdown

 the new configuration.
 You may want to tail `/var/log/daemon.log` to watch for any error messages from dnsmasq.

+At this point we should have a working FAI server ready to PXE boot our first client.
+In [Part II][10] of this series we'll make sure PXE booting is working, and set up FAI to bootstrap and configure Ubuntu Server.

 [1]: http://fai-project.org/
 [2]: https://www.virtualbox.org/
 [3]: http://mirror.liberty.edu/pub/ubuntu-releases/10.10/